Getting Started

 Requirements

-- macOS 13 or later (CI currently runs on macOS 15)
+- macOS 15 or later

 - Docker Desktop or OrbStack